wpgp/A-Bayesian-statistical-model-based-approach-for-disaggregating-small-area-population-estimates-by-de/README.md

 ## R scripts
 There are two major R scripts contained in this repository
-- CMR_application_main_final.R: This includes the method application script which shows the step by step appraoch for the method implementation using datasets on Cameroon as a case study.
+- Application_main_final.R: This includes the method application script which shows the step by step appraoch for the method implementation using datasets on Cameroon as a case study.
 - simulation_study-main_final.R: The R scripts developed for the purpose of simulation study which aimed primarily to evaluate method performance over different sample sizes.

 ## Data